 The Action Plan for the Russian River Watershed Pathogen Total Maximum Daily Load (“Pathogen TMDL Action Plan”) was adopted by the North Coast Region on August 14, 2019.
 The Pathogen TMDL Action Plan is not in effect at the time of this writing.
 The Pathogen TMDL Action Plan is based on the authorities and requirements of both the CWA and the state Porter-Cologne Water Quality Control Act (Porter Cologne) and applies to the entire Russian River Watershed.
 The Pathogen TMDL Action Plan: 1) summarizes the elements of the TMDL; 2) summarizes findings relative to pollution and impairment assessment; and 3) describes the program of implementation designed to control fecal waste pollution, achieve bacteria water quality objectives (bacteria objectives), and restore the water contact recreation (REC-1) beneficial use to protect public health.
 The overall goal of the Pathogen TMDL Action Plan is to minimize human exposure to waterborne disease-causing pathogens and to protect uses of water for recreational activities such as wading, swimming, fishing, and boating.

-Russian River Watershed Uses, Objectives, and Data
+Russian River Watershed Hydrologic Units

-REC-1 is a year-round beneficial use of the Russian River Watershed.
-Current applicable water quality objectives include the statewide numeric bacteria objectives for E. coli in freshwater and enterococci in saline waters found in Part 3 of the ISWEBE Plan.
-The studies associated with development of the Russian River Pathogen TMDL resulted in multiple additional lines of evidence of REC-1 impairment, including: public health advisories, enterococci exceedances using U.S. EPA’s 2012 Clean Water Act section 304(a) recommended national water quality criteria, human and bovine Bacteroides, and PhylochipTM analyses.
+Section 6.1.5 of the Listing Policy states that “Before determining if water quality standards are exceeded, the Regional Water Boards have wide discretion establishing how data and information are to be evaluated, including the flexibility to establish water segmentation, as well as the scale of spatial and temporal data and information that are to be reviewed.”
+In exercising that discretion, Section 6.1.5.2, titled Spatial Representation,” instructs “Samples should be representative of the water body segment.
+To the extent possible, samples should represent statistically or in a consistent targeted manner the segment of the water body.”
+Section 6.1.5.4 speaks to “aggregation of data by reach/area” and states that, “At a minimum, data shall be aggregated by the water body segments as defined in the Basin Plans.
+In the absence of a Basin Plan segmentation system, the Regional Water Board should define distinct reaches based on hydrology and relatively homogeneous land use.
+The Regional Water Boards should identify stream reaches or lake/estuary areas that may have different pollutant levels based on significant differences in land use, tributary inflow, or discharge input.”

-Pathogen TMDL water quality monitoring studies were conducted in 2009-2014 using multiple indicator bacteria which provided evidence of seasonal and episodic fecal waste pollution at locations throughout the watershed.
-Several waterbodies within the Russian River Watershed were identified in the 2012 303(d) list based on these fecal indicator bacteria (FIB) data and others, including fecal coliform data.
-At that time the North Coast Basin Plan numeric objective for the protection of REC-1 used the fecal coliform indicator.
-In February 2019, statewide bacteria objectives for the protection of REC-1 in inland surface waters, enclosed bays, and estuaries took effect using E. coli fecal indicator bacteria for freshwater and enterococci fecal indicator bacteria for saline water.
-The E. coli and enterococci bacteria objectives were set at allowable rates of illness deemed acceptable for the protection of public health (e.g., 32 gastrointestinal illness per 1,000 recreators).The FIB data were reassessed based on subwatershed boundaries defined by the HUC-12 subwatersheds.
-The Russian River Watershed is divided into 43 HUC-12 subwatersheds as outlined in Table 6, below.
-Assessment based on HUC-12 allowed for a more refined assessment of impairment than would have been the case using the Hydrologic Subareas defined in the Basin Plan.
+The North Coast Basin Plan aggregates water body segments by hydrologic subareas (“HSA”).
+In past listing cycles, standards have been assessed based on HSAs, or portions of HSAs, such as at a stream, stream reach, or watershed scale.
+For the 2018 303(d) list, the fecal indicator bacteria (FIB) data were assessed based on consistent subwatershed boundaries defined by the HUC-12 subwatersheds.
+The Russian River Watershed is divided into 43 HUC-12 subwatersheds as outlined in Table 3-1, below.
+Assessments based on HUC-12 subwatersheds allowed for a more refined assessment of impairment than would have been the case using the Hydrologic Subareas defined in the Basin Plan.
+There are two to ten HUC-12s in each Russian River HSA.